 You've probably seen TV ads for SeroVital, another anti-aging supplement.
 How does Protandim compare to SeroVital?
 Both supplements contain different ingredients and are touted to work differently.
 While Protandim is said to help boost our bodies antioxidant enzymes, SeroVital marketing is all about how it can raise human growth hormone (HGH).

-Both supplements have their share of hype.
-If we just look at the research, Protandim, wins hands down.
+While both supplements have their share of hype, if we just look at the research, Protandim, wins hands down.
 The makers of Serovital only have a small unpublished study.

 See the SeroVital review for much more insights.